 - Name(s) of researcher(s) or research organization

-- Brief description of the work (describe the issue being addressed, the initiative, and roles and contributions of each nominee) – 2000 characters
+- Brief description of the work (describe the issue being addressed, the initiative, and roles and contributions of each nominee, including outcomes or potential outcomes) – 2000 characters

 - Justification for meeting the award criteria.
 Describe what is innovative about the work or partnership, how the effort advances population health equity, and how it will influence policy/systems/environmental change – 1000 characters